 - No matter which brokerage you use to handle your trades, a financial advisor can help you with your investment decisions.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor, get started now.

 - SmartAsset’s free online asset allocator calculator can help you with strategic investing decisions no matter what platform you use for trading.